315+ Telescopes Ranked

 For a finderscope, the Celestron PowerSeeker 127EQ comes with a 5×24 unit with a single plastic lens and a plastic eyepiece.
 To get a usable image, the lens’s aperture is closed down to less than 10 mm.
 This takes away its ability to gather light.
 The bracket is also hard to align with the telescope, so the finder is almost always pointed in the wrong direction and is therefore useless.
 You’re better off removing the finder itself and using the bracket as a peep sight.

-About The EQ-1 Mount
+The Undersized EQ-1 Mount

-The EQ-1 mount provided with the PowerSeeker EQ telescopes is actually fairly respectable in terms of build quality and operation.
-But it can’t hold up a telescope as big as the Powerseeker 127.
 Not only is the mount very unstable when the 127mm optical tube is on top of it, but the counterweight that comes with the telescope is not heavy enough to keep it balanced.
-So, when using the 127EQ, you have to always lock up the mount axes a little bit to keep the whole telescope from moving around on its own.
-This means that as you move the telescope around the sky, the motions will be jerky and less than smooth, which makes the stability problems we’ve already talked about even worse.
-Between these issues and the terrible included finderscope, it is hard to get the 127EQ pointed at pretty much anything besides the Moon.
+So, when using the 127EQ, I have to always lock up the mount axes a little bit to keep the whole telescope from moving around on its own.
+This means that as I move the telescope around the sky, the motion is jerky and less than smooth, which makes the stability problems I’ve already talked about even worse.

 Should I buy a Used PowerSeeker 127EQ?